All About “Talking” Stage Before Dating

 - Ask for more photos or do a video chat.
 Catfishing and romance scams are real.
 In 2021, the median loss reported to the FTC was $2,400.

 - Get more detailed information about the person.
 Ask about everything that can be a dealbreaker to you.
-However, there is no need to turn texting into an investigation.
+However, there is no need to turn text into an investigation.

 - Have a relationship talk.
 Ask about what type of relationship a person is interested in.
 You should be direct but not aggressive.
 Understanding if a person is into something serious or casually dating will save you from false expectations.